OrbitalEnterprises/eve-esi-client/docs/SearchApi.md

 Search on a string

-Search for entities that match a given sub-string.  ---  This route is cached for up to 3600 seconds
+Search for entities that match a given sub-string.  ---  This route is cached for up to 3600 seconds  --- [This route has an available update](https://esi.tech.ccp.is/diff/latest/dev/#GET-/search/)

 ### Example
 ```java